NexTash/mail/README.md

 ### Sending Your First Email

-Frappe Mail offers three simple ways to send emails:
+NexTash mail offers three simple ways to send emails:

 1. **Using the Mail UI**
 2. **Through the Desk Interface**